(Updated May 27, 2026) Saga IT

 MEDITECH

-MEDITECH serves over 2,300 community and critical access hospitals, primarily in the US and Canada.
+MEDITECH serves 2,300+ healthcare organizations worldwide, with leading penetration in US community and critical access hospitals.
 MEDITECH Expanse is the current platform, with many organizations still running legacy platforms (6.x, C/S, MAGIC).
+The MEDITECH Cloud Platform delivers Expanse on Google Cloud.

 Integration pathways:

-- FHIR R4: MEDITECH Expanse supports FHIR R4 APIs through the Greenfield platform, with coverage expanding in recent releases.
+• FHIR R4: MEDITECH Expanse supports FHIR R4 APIs through Greenfield Workspace (free developer sandbox at fhir.meditech.com), with coverage expanding in recent releases.

 MEDITECH integrations often require careful attention to the specific platform version, as capabilities and message formats differ significantly between Expanse, 6.x, and legacy platforms.
 See our MEDITECH Integration Services.